 Day 2 – A celebration of wine and food

-Start your day with the Penticton Farmers’ and Community Market, starting at 8.30am.
+Start your day with the Penticton Farmers’ and Downtown Market, starting at 8.30am.

-Spanning more than four downtown blocks, this market is one of the biggest in BC.
+Spanning more than three downtown blocks, this market is one of the best in BC.
+Expect to see a mix of fruit, vegetables, locally made crafts, food stands and more.
 Be sure to take a hat or sunscreen; it gets hot here early!

 Saturday afternoons are for wine tasting.
 Just a short distance uphill from downtown is the start of the Naramata Bench, an area nicknamed ‘Napa of the north.’
 Here, you can drive, cycle or even walk between 40+ wineries on a self-guided tour.